 In A Nutshell

-Here’s more details on the best VPN to use in China:
+Here are more details on the best VPN to use in China:

 12VPN are headquartered in Hong Kong, and they have experience with the Great Firewall.
 They also have a huge Chinese user-base.
 12VPN gives you the choice of four server locations for OpenVPN, all of them based in the UK and US.
 The West Coast of the US is the best choice if your are in China, due its (relative) proximity to Asia.
 12VPN provides you with a file of pre-configured settings for the to use with the OpenVPN app (Windows), or the Tunnelblick app (Mac OS X).
 You simply drop these in the correct location (as 12VPN’s site wiki explains very clearly) on your computer.